Vinfall/DevuanWSL/README.md

 # DevuanWSL

+> [!WARNING]
+> While automated releases are still available, I no longer actively use WSL.
+> This means tarballs are provided AS IS and it may break at any time (which is very unlikely though).

 Devuan Linux on WSL2 based on [DevuanWSL](https://github.com/VPraharsha03/DevuanWSL), powered by [wsldl](https://github.com/yuk7/wsldl).

 This fork is based on Daedalus (current stable) in favor of the original Beowulf.